 Funding opportunity

-Funding opportunity: Expression of interest: Prosperity partnerships: advanced therapies safety and toxicity
+Funding opportunity: Prosperity partnerships: advanced therapies safety and toxicity

 Apply for funding to support emerging or established research partnerships between businesses and academic partners (lead must be UK-based).

-Co-developed programmes should enhance knowledge of the safety and toxicity of advanced therapies, developing tools and resources to assess and mitigate safety risks.
+Co-developed programmes should focus on the safety and toxicity of advanced therapies, developing tools and resources to assess and mitigate safety risks.
 The research will integrate discovery and translational science, aiming to propel future advanced therapies into clinics.

-Where justified, multiple partners can participate on either side of the partnership, with MRC funding academic costs of £2 million to £4 million FEC for up to five years.
+Multiple academic and business partners can participate, with MRC funding academic costs of £2 million to £4 million Full Economic Cost (FEC) for up to five years.
 Equal contribution is expected by the business partner(s).

 Who can apply

-You must complete the mandatory expression of interest stage and be invited to the full stage.
-See ‘How to apply’ for more information.
+To apply for this funding opportunity, you must have completed the mandatory expression of interest stage (that closed on 6 November 2024) and have been invited to this full stage of the funding opportunity.
+See ‘how to apply’ for more information.

-Applications must be co-developed and led by an academic lead and a lead business project partner (the primary business partner in the partnership).
-Submission of applications will be undertaken through the UK Research and Innovation (UKRI) Funding Service by the academic ‘project lead’ (PL).
+Applications must be co-developed and led by an academic lead (project lead in the UK Research and Innovation (UKRI) Funding Service) and a lead business project partner (the primary business partner in the partnership).

 Who is eligible to apply